Rare all-black fish caught in East Tennessee river - NewsBreak

 ( WJHL ) – A fisherman visiting East Tennessee from Louisiana landed a once-in-a-lifetime fish while on the French Broad River.

 According to a post from the Tennessee Wildlife Resources Agency (TWRA), Greg Ursin Jr. was fishing on the river with a captain from the Smoky Mountain Fishing Co. when he hooked a gar.
-This particular gar stood out, seeing as it was all black.Invasive fish could eradicate Tennessee bass species
+This particular gar stood out, seeing as it was all black.Goodwill launches online store for thrifters

 A photo of the fish was sent to TWRA Fisheries Biologist John Hammonds, who identified it as a melanistic longnose gar.